2018 Q1 - Q3

 Other Design Aspects

-Similar to Mic UX, I iterated, tested and refined the design solutions for Song UX and Social UX.
+Similar to Mic UX, I iterated, tested and refined the design solutions for Song UX and Social UX, followed by other important aspects such as Moderation, FTUX and Discovery.

 We also delivered Android and web designs as part of V1 project scope.

-In August 2018, we launched LiveJam V1 on iOS and web (Android followed up in December) and brought +10% total time spent in the app within the first month.
+In August 2018, we launched LiveJam V1 on iOS and web (Android followed up in December) and brought +10% total time spent (+33% in beta) in the app.

-Before I handed over the follow-up design lead responsibility to other product designers in Q4 2018, we planned a series of updates to improve LiveJam.
+Before I handed over design ownership to other designers in Q4 2018, we planned a series of updates to improve LiveJam.
 I delivered the first a few of them with satisfying results:

-LiveJam Discovery with new entry point UI/UX that right after release brought:
+LiveJam Discovery with refined entry point UI/UX that right after release brought:

 LiveJam Open Collabs that allows singer to load a pre-recorded clip of other users and sing with it in the live stream, improved: